dob71/x2sw_packager/README.md

   perl Build.PL --install --gui
    If the above command succeedes you are done, otherwise: perl Build.PL --install --wx
+   If the above fails at Wx test step (like under 14.04.02), try to force: cpanm --force ./local_packages/Wx-0.9923.tar.gz
 ```
 * Building Printrun (Ubuntu 12.04, 32bit)
 ```